you have a Kafka topic with the data serialized in a particular format, and you want to change the format to something else.

 }

 Because we will use this Avro schema in our Java code, we’ll need to compile it.
-The Gradle Avro plugin is a part of the build, so it will see your new Avro files, generate Java code for them, and compile those and all other Java sources.
+The Gradle Avro plugin and Gradle Protobuf plugin are a part of the build, so it will see new Avro and Protobuf files, generate Java code for them, and compile those and all other Java sources.
 Run this command to get it all done:

 ./gradlew build